-1. Why do I need to reduce my child's dietary phosphate intake?
+1. Why do I need to reduce my phosphate intake?

 Phosphate is a mineral that is important for the development of strong bones and to produce energy for the body.
 Our kidneys control the level of phosphate in the body by getting rid of any excess in the urine.
-When your child's kidneys are not working properly, the phosphate levels in their blood may increase.
+When your kidneys are not working properly, the phosphate levels in your blood may increase.